adamghill/conjure/README.md

 </script>
 ```

-This would allow something like this to be used.
+This would allow something like this to be done.

 ```html
 <!-- When this span is clicked a value of `3` is stored in `example` -->